Syndrome aware mitigation of logical errors: Fine-grained SALEM

 \section{Fine-grained SALEM}

 We start by discussing a `fine-grained' version of SALEM (FG-SALEM), in which each syndrome is treated separately.
-FG-SALEM reuses the syndrome data generated within logical operations, by (i) separately mitigating shots in which distinct syndromes were measured, and (ii) properly averaging over the resulting per-syndrome estimates.
+FG-SALEM reuses the syndrome data generated within logical gates, by (i) separately mitigating shots in which distinct syndromes were measured, and (ii) properly averaging over the resulting per-syndrome estimates.

-Restricting attention to shots in which a particular syndrome $s$ is measured, the relevant error channel is the $s$-conditioned logical error channel, $\Lambda_{L|s}=\sum_\sigma \mathbb{P}(\sigma|s)\sigma$ (Fig.~\ref{fig: mainV2}(d)).
-In fact, logical error channels in error-corrected circuits can generally be conditioned on syndromes measured in past and even future logical gates.
-Importantly, we prove that logical error channels can be approximated to leading order by conditioning only on syndrome data measured in nearby logical gates (see Appendix~\ref{sec:approx logical channels}).
-We keep the notation $\Lambda_{L|s}$ for simplicity, though $s$ in this notation should be understood as including past and future syndrome data relevant to the particular logical gate.
-We collect the local syndromes measured in all logical gates in the circuit to a `global syndrome' $\boldsymbol{s}$, and denote the list of all conditioned logical channels in the circuit as an `$\boldsymbol{s}$-conditioned global logical error channel' $\boldsymbol{\Lambda}_{L|\boldsymbol{s}}$.
-We note that mapping $s\mapsto\Lambda_{L|s}$ (or $\boldsymbol{s}\mapsto \boldsymbol{\Lambda}_{L|\boldsymbol{s}}$) is a challenging computational problem, discussed in Sec.~\ref{Sec: fine-grained SALEM and ML decoding}.
+Consider first a specific logical gate.
+Restricting attention to shots in which a particular syndrome $s$ is measured, the relevant error channel for that logical gate is the $s$-conditioned logical error channel, $\Lambda_{L|s}=\sum_\sigma \mathbb{P}(\sigma|s)\sigma$ (Fig.~\ref{fig: mainV2}(e)).
+In fact, logical error channels in error-corrected circuits can generally depend also on syndromes measured in past logical gates (Appendix \ref{Appendix: syndrome-conditioned exact channels}).
+Importantly, we find that, at leading order in the physical error rate, this dependence is limited to syndrome data measured in a few recent causally-connected logical gates (see Appendix~\ref{sec:approx logical channels}).
+We keep the notation $\Lambda_{L|s}$ in the main text for simplicity, though $s$ here should be understood as including past syndrome data relevant to the particular logical gate.
+We collect the local syndromes measured in all logical gates in the circuit to a `global syndrome' $\boldsymbol{s}$, and refer to the list of all conditioned logical channels in the circuit as an `$\boldsymbol{s}$-conditioned global logical error channel' $\boldsymbol{\Lambda}_{L|\boldsymbol{s}}$.
+We discuss the challenging computational task of mapping $s\mapsto\Lambda_{L|s}$ (or $\boldsymbol{s}\mapsto \boldsymbol{\Lambda}_{L|\boldsymbol{s}}$) in Sec.~\ref{Sec: fine-grained SALEM and ML decoding}.